CIAMS research grants: Spring 2014 Round (PDF)

 1. Set out in plain non-technical language the academic rationale for the project, its relevance, methods, and explain why it should be supported and how/why the applicants can successfully carry out the project.
 Maximum 2 pages (Letter) with minimum 1″ margins all around and 10 point font and single line spacing – including any and all references, figures, etc. Write this document aimed at educated general readers – convince them of the relevance/importance of your project – avoid technical language/terms and jargon.

 2. Set out and justify the budget requested – maximum 1 page (same layout limits).
-If a stand alone small project, then this budget is for the entire project.
-If the application is to support a larger project, then explain the amount requested and how it fits into the larger project and its budget and name the sources of the rest of the funding and when decisions on this other funding will be known.
-Funding in such a case would be contingent on the applicant(s) confirming that securing sufficient of the other funding for the project (overall) to go ahead.
-If a seed funding application, then treat as stand alone, but a condition of the award is submission of an external funding application within 12 months of receipt of the award (failure by an applicant(s) to so submit such a subsequent application would be penalized by ineligibility to apply for further funding until such an application is made).
+If a stand-alone small project, then this budget is for the entire project.
+If the application is to support a larger project, then explain the amount requested and how it fits into the larger project and its budget, and name the sources of the rest of the funding and when decisions on this other funding will be known.
+Funding in such a case would be contingent on the applicant(s) confirming that they have secured sufficient of the other funding for the project (overall) to go ahead.
+If a seed funding application, then treat as stand-alone, but a condition of the award is submission of an external funding application within 12 months of receipt of the award (failure by an applicant(s) to so submit such a subsequent application would be penalized by ineligibility to apply for further funding until such an application is made).
 Payment of funds will require evidence of receipts/invoices.